 Where Do Hurricanes Hit?

-Hurricanes that hit the U.S. typically occur on the Atlantic and Gulf of Mexico coasts, and can even travel 100 to 200 miles inland.
-Hurricanes also strike Puerto Rico, the U.S. Virgin Islands, Hawaii, and other U.S. territories in the Pacific ocean.
-And while uncommon, they can even hit the Southwest region of the U.S.
+Hurricanes that hit the U.S. typically strike the coasts of the Atlantic Ocean and Gulf of Mexico, and hurricanes can even travel 100 to 200 miles inland.
+Additionally, hurricanes hit Puerto Rico, the U.S. Virgin Islands, Hawaii and other U.S. territories in the Pacific Ocean.
+Although this is uncommon, they can hit the Southwest region of the U.S.

-It’s likely no surprise that Florida has seen the most hurricanes of any U.S. state.
-Its position between the Gulf of Mexico and the Atlantic Ocean makes it extremely susceptible to tropical storms rolling in from either side.
-Since the start of the Saffir-Simpson Scale in 1851, which categorizes hurricanes by their severity, Florida has experienced a whopping 41% of 292 total hurricanes.
+It’s likely unsurprising that Florida has seen the most hurricanes of any U.S. state.
+Its position, sandwiched between the Gulf of Mexico and the Atlantic Ocean, makes it extremely susceptible to tropical storms rolling in from either side.
+Since the start of the Saffir-Simpson Scale in 1851, which categorizes hurricanes by severity, Florida has experienced a whopping 41% of 292 total hurricanes.

-Texas is one notch down from Florida, seeing the second most hurricanes.
-It’s much more prone to being hit due to its placement right above the Gulf of Mexico, which is known to stir up some of the most severe tropical storms.
+Texas ranks right below Florida.
+It’s much more prone to being hit because it sits directly above the Gulf of Mexico, which stirs up some of the most severe tropical storms.

 Effects of Hurricane Weather on Solar Panels

 Effects of Rain on Solar Panels

 Rain has no real negative effect on solar panel systems.
 Solar panels and their connectors are durable and waterproof.
 You won’t have to worry about them falling apart when the rain starts pouring down.